Top 10 Tips for Success at Your Unemployment Hearing

 - Be in a quiet spot for the hearing, have a phone that gets good reception - and talk in a volume that enables the Judge to clearly hear you (don't whisper/ don't yell).

-- Be very respectful and courteous of all persons who are present at the hearing, and regardless of what happens during the hearing do not get angry but rather stay truthful and sincere.
+- Be very respectful and courteous of all persons who are present at the hearing, and regardless of what happens during the hearing do not express anger but rather stay truthful, humble and sincere.

 - Answer the Judge's (and the Employer's) questions directly during the hearing.